unzagi/unzagi.github.io/_posts/2025-05-15-hello-world.md

 ### Gitlab Pages
 - Building out this blog in Jekyll
+- Dockerized gitlab-runner
-- Mirroring a Gitlab Pages version internally
+- Testing/Configuring the blog via a Gitlab Pages version ready for Github

 ---